Designing Your Major

-The Liberal Studies program is composed of the university-wide General Education requirements, the College of Arts and Sciences programmatic requirements, three to five areas of concentrations, and requirements for the major.
+The Individualized Major is composed of the university-wide General Education requirements, the College of Arts and Sciences programmatic requirements, three to five areas of concentrations, and requirements for the major.

 All programs must meet the General Education and minimum hours (total hours, 50+ hours at the 300, 400, or 500 level) requirements of the College of Arts and Sciences.
 Some courses may be "cross-counted" within the General Education requirements and Areas of Concentration.